Chapter 1

 The research questions for this study are;

-Thus by this research analysis of DL Chronicles, it can easily be concluded that in Black Visual Culture, the gay men are facing significant social challenges just because the society does not accept them as gay men and consider that they are the reason of the sins in the society.
-The gay men are not allowed to live the free life and if they expose the world that they are gay men, then they not only become the part of society’s humor but also they lose their relations.
+Thus, by this research analysis of DL Chronicles, it can easily be concluded that in Black Visual Culture, gay men are facing significant social challenges just because society does not accept them as gay men and considers that they are the reason for the sins in the society.
+Gay men are not allowed to live a free life, and if they expose the world that they are gay men, then they not only become part of society’s humour but also lose their relations.
 Nobody is ready to give them a place in the society.

 The African American gay men on down low face great stress and anxiety due to several body challenges.
-They marry or keep girlfriends to prove their masculinity, but in actual they face great difficulty in satisfying a woman.
-They cannot achieve peace, and thus this makes them depressed.
-Another issue which is faced by gay men is that they understand they are not acceptable for the society, which makes them hypersexual and so they love to have sexual relations with multiple people, and they release their stress by keeping hypersexual relations with either girls or boys.
+They marry or keep girlfriends to prove their masculinity, but in actuality, they face great difficulty in satisfying a woman.
+They cannot achieve peace, and thus, this makes them depressed.
+Another issue which is faced by gay men is that they understand they are not acceptable to society, which makes them hypersexual, so they love to have sexual relations with multiple people, and they release their stress by keeping hypersexual relations with either girls or boys.
 In this way, the first question has been answered.
-However, for the second question, the answer is very clear.
-The brothers on the DL in Black Visual Culture are discussed in this research analysis and the DL Chronicles just because to make the people aware that how the gay men in the African American Society are facing significant social challenges and why is it important to maintain the Civil Rights for the Black gay men.
-This also helps the students of art and education and African American to understand that it is ethically wrong to make boundaries for gay men.
-They also have right to live a free life, and thus they must be allowed to have a free relationship with their partners.
-They must not be considered as a sinner rather the people should accept them for who they are.
-In this way, this research will also be helpful for the readers to understand that how difficult life is for the Black gay men just because society does not accept them.
+However, the answer to the second question is very clear.
+The brothers on the DL in Black Visual Culture are discussed in this research analysis and the DL Chronicles just to make people aware of how gay men in African African-American society are facing significant social challenges and why it is important to maintain the Civil Rights for the Black gay men.
+This also helps the students of art and education and African Americans to understand that it is ethically wrong to make boundaries for gay men.
+They also have the right to live a free life, and thus, they must be allowed to have a free relationship with their partners.
+They must not be considered a sinner.
+Rather, the people should accept them for who they are.
+In this way, this research will also be helpful for the readers to understand how difficult life is for Black gay men just because society does not accept them.

 Future Recommendations:

-In this study, I have analyzed a television series to understand the social challenges faced by Gay men in African American community.
-Further researches can be done to have an understanding of how psychologically gay men have been affected due to facing social challenges and not allowing to have open relationships with their male partners.
-It is recommended that gay men must be analyzed and discussed in different perspectives to show the society that how much is it important to give space to the gay men in society.
-There must be Civil Rights for the gay men so that they will be allowed to live their lives in the way they want and nobody will dare to point at gay men.
-Proper legislations must be maintained for the gay men’ rights in which they must be allowed to have a normal life like others.
+In this study, I have analyzed a television series to understand the social challenges faced by Gay men in the African American community.
+Further research can be done to have an understanding of how psychologically gay men have been affected due to facing social challenges and not allowing to have open relationships with their male partners.
+It is recommended that gay men be analyzed and discussed from different perspectives to show society how important it is to give space to gay men in society.
+There must be Civil Rights for gay men so that they will be allowed to live their lives in the way they want, and nobody will dare to point at gay men.
+Proper legislation must be maintained for gay men’s rights, in which they must be allowed to have a normal life like others.

 References